Towards Open-World Gesture Recognition: Conclusion

 \section{Conclusion}

-This paper presents a design engineering approach, using a large-scale dataset and envelope analysis, to explore continual learning methods for the Open-World Gesture Recognition (OWGR) process.
-This approach is applicable even when training and testing data do not share similar characteristics, encompassing \emph{new contexts}, \emph{new users}, and \emph{new gestures}.
-We discuss the significant catastrophic forgetting observed in the baseline finetuning approach and examine the pros and cons of various continual learning methods.
-The paper's main contribution lies in presenting these guidelines derived from extensive data collection and computational experiments.
-Intended for developers and designers of wrist-worn gesture-sensing systems, our guidelines provide an alternative to traditional large-scale user studies, enhancing accessibility and promoting a more refined OWGR process.
-Our design engineering methodology, backed by envelope analysis, offers a new route for system evaluations, potentially inspiring others to adopt similar methods for real-world assessment challenges.
+This paper presents a design engineering approach, using a large-scale dataset in combination with envelope analysis, to explore continual learning methods for the \emph{open-world gesture recognition} process.
+We discuss the significant catastrophic forgetting observed in the baseline fine-tuning approach and examine the positive and negative qualities of various continual learning methods.
+To assist other researchers and developers we present guidelines derived from the extensive data collection and the computational experiments.
+Intended for developers and designers of wrist-worn gesture-sensing systems, our guidelines provide an alternative to traditional large-scale user studies, lowering the barriers and promoting a more refined OWGR process.
+This paper is also a demonstration of how a design engineering methodology, in particular envelope analysis, offers a new route for system evaluations in this area, potentially inspiring other researchers in mixed reality to adopt similar methods for real-world assessment challenges.